ShawnZong/blogApp/README.md

 # Introudction

 Blog website.
-You can create your account and post blog.
+You can create your account and post blogs.
 Everyone can "👍 like" other blogs and the homepage will show the popular blogs.
 Also, you can add comments to the blog and communicate with other users.
-Users' statiscs is also shown.
+Users' statistics are also shown.

 It also has API endpoints: /api/blogs and /api/users return blog statistics and user statistics